 Verifying Contrast – Solid Backgrounds

-For this website, the CCA reports insufficient contrast between orange text and the white background.
+There is insufficient contrast between orange text and the white background.
+To find a different color with sufficient contrast, you can use the drop-down menu or insert hex codes.
 You would want to select a darker orange color from the drop-down color palette.

 When we check the gray text against white background, the CCA shows mixed results.
 This color combination passes at the "AA" standard, but not the more stringent "AAA" standard, which is the goal for most university and public websites.
 A darker gray would be better.